frenchie68/Z79Forth/SW/examples/README.txt

 				issuing <nn> TOWERS where nn is a number between 2 and 10

+hexadoku-gen.4th Francois Laagel An Hexadoku solver/solution enumerator.
+The hexadoku-z79.4th		target problems are those published in the
+				Elektor electronics magazine.
+The 'gen' flavour
+				can be run either under Z79Forth or under GNU Forth 0.7.3.
+The 'z79' flavour has 6309 specific optimizations.
+The application can be
+                                started from CF storage by resorting to HDLOAD It can be started over and over again by calling MAIN

 life.4th	Paul E. Bennett An implementation of John Horton Comway's
 				"Game of Life" and my first brush with ANSI
 				Forth source code.
 The application can be